reedcodes/reedcodessite.github.io/source/_templates/FridayRandomTen.md

 **above:** photo by [@felipepelaquim](https://unsplash.com/ko/@felipepelaquim?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/UNNAYh3sMOg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) {.image-credit}

-I would like to bring back something from my old, regular blogging days of the mid-aughts: the Friday Random Ten.
+It’s that time again!
+I’m bringing back something from my old, regular blogging days of the mid-aughts: the Friday Random Ten.
 I don’t remember who started this tradition, but a bunch of us Philly bloggers would bring this around every Friday.
 The basic rules are:

 1. fire up your digital music player
 1. go to “all songs“ and shuffle play _everything_